akshayranganath/akshayranganath.github.io/_posts/2017-7-19-how-to-learn-and-adopt-to-devops.md

 ---
 layout: post
-title: How to learn &amp; adopt devops?
+title: How to learn &amp; adopt DevOps?
 comment: true
 description: Moving from traditional development models to DevOps is a significant transformation.
 I share my experience on this journey and the resources I used.
 ---